 - Bird fertilizer - manure.

-Each lesson culminates in an assignment which is submitted to the school, marked by the school's tutors and returned to you with any relevant suggestions, comments.
+Each lesson is completed with an assignment which the student submits to the school.
+This will be marked by your tutor and returned to you with any relevant comments or guidance.

 AIMS: WHAT YOU WILL LEARN

 - Discuss the nature and scope of aviculture and develop networking with others involved with aviculture.

 - Determine appropriate types of birds to keep for different purposes.

 - To consider and choose appropriate housing for a range of different types of captive birds.

 - Outline the feeding requirements of a range of different captive birds.

 - Describe management techniques for the health of a range of different birds.